 No matter what type of event you are organizing, we can help improve the health and sustainability of your community.
 We provide custom workshops; ongoing support before, during, and after events; educational programming for event hosts, staff, and participants; and long-term health and safety infrastructure plans catered to the unique needs of drug-using communities.

 In the '80s and '90s, US drug law attempted to curtail the spread of crack-cocaine - and then MDMA - use by placing a federal ban on knowingly harboring a drug-involved premises.
-This scared event promoters and venue owners out of providing live-saving education and services.
-In October 2018, the Department of Justice wrote to the Amend the RAVE Act campaign to clarify that providing fact-based drug education at events is not in violation of the RAVE Act.
+This threatened event promoters and venue owners who feared that providing live-saving education would result in legal consequences.
+Thankfully, in October 2018, the Department of Justice wrote to the Amend the RAVE Act campaign to clarify that providing fact-based drug education at events is not a violation of the RAVE Act.
 (There's an embed of the letter exchange at the bottom of this article.)